ND Industrial Commission

 Executive Committee

-The Bank of North Dakota Executive Committee consists of eight members:
+The Bank of North Dakota Executive Committee consists of nine members:

 Chief Banking and Innovation Officer